MicrosoftDocs/dataexplorer-docs/data-explorer/business-continuity-overview.md

 ### High availability of Azure Data Explorer

 High availability refers to the fault-tolerance of Azure Data Explorer, its components, and underlying dependencies within an Azure region.
-This fault tolerance includes avoiding single points of failure (SPOF), out of the box, in the implementation.
+This fault tolerance avoids single points of failure (SPOF) in the implementation.
 In Azure Data Explorer, high availability includes the persistence layer, compute layer, and a leader-follower configuration.

 #### Persistence layer